golotenko/gds-utils/README.md

 # gds-utils
-A set of tools I wrote for working with General Distribution System formats
+A set of tools I wrote for working with OTA and GDS formats